What is the Squad Plan?

 Yes, you can, under the condition that the new environment be the same branch environment where the source code is reviewed, thus allowing us to test the same version of the change both statically and dynamically.

 It is possible to cause an accidental DoS during the hacking service.
 We recommend including only the staging phase in the scope.
 However, many clients decide to also include the production stage in the tests.
 It is unusual for us to take down environments because when we foresee a possible breakpoint, we ask the client for a special environment to carry out the test.

 The service includes the environment of the reviewed code.
 It is possible to include different environments for an additional fee.

-The analysis grouping the number of vulnerabilities has the following problems:
+The analysis that groups the number of vulnerabilities has the following problems:

 - Not all the vulnerabilities have the same severity (CVSS).

 - A vulnerability with a severity of 10 is not equal to two vulnerabilities with a severity of 5.

 Grouping vulnerabilities by ranges (low, medium, etc.) presents the same problems by segments as well as additional ones:

 - A vulnerability of 9.9 is not 10% more severe than a 9.0 (i.e., critical).

 - Arbitrariness in the segmentation: 8.9 is not critical, but 9.0 is?

 - Increases complexity: four non-groupable data sets instead of one.

 For these reasons, executive analysis based on vulnerability grouping, either without or with ranges, is not recommended.